djepar/CoursGenInfo/IntroProg/Rust/doc-rust-lang.md

             Err(_) => continue;
         };

-Chapter 3 : Common programming concepts
+# Chapter 3 : Common programming concepts
-    Keywords
+### Keywords
 Words reserved by the language only.
-        We cannot use these words as names of variables or functions Variables and Mutability
+We cannot use these words as names of variables or functions
+### Variables and Mutability
 A immutable variable once bound to a name can't change that value.
-        To have a mutable variable
-            let mut x = 5;
+To have a mutable variable : `let mut x = 5;`

     Constants
         Like immutables variables, constants are values that are bound to a name and are not allowed to change Compare to variable, a constant cannot becomme mutable with 'mut'